nuprl/retic_performance/dls/README.md

 #lang gm-dls-2017
 ```

-This language _should_ import every library you need to start writing a Scribble
+This language imports every library you need to start writing a Scribble
  document using our flavor of `scribble/acmart`.

-If you want a new import, edit `main.rkt` to provide it.
+If you want more, edit `main.rkt` to provide it.

 #### How to build the paper

-- _For the first time_ : `make`
+- _For the first time_ : `make all`
-- _After the first time, for a faster build_: `make pdf`
+- _After the first time, for a faster build_: `make`
 - _Just the LaTeX_ : `make tex`